bl4drnnr/python-prolog-interpreter-cli/README.md

 # Python PROLOG Interpreter Library

-**PPI** - is a simple Python witten library, that will allow you to use PROLOG syntax within your Python code and operate on it.
+**PPIL** - is a simple Python witten library, that will allow you to use PROLOG syntax within your Python code and operate on it.

 ## Introduction